alexeystn/heart-rate-fpv/README.md

 </p>

 ### 1. HR Monitor
-Get any available chest strap heart rate monitor with Bluetooth (for example, Kalenji ZT26D, Magene H64, Coospo H6).<br>
+Get any Bluetooth chest strap heart rate monitor (for example, Kalenji ZT26D, Magene H64, Coospo H6).<br>
-Chest strap monitors are recommended.
+Chest monitors are recommended.
 They are much more precise than wrist monitors.

 ### 2. ESP32 Firmware